starknet-io/starknet.js/www/docs/API/namespaces/typedData.md

 ▸ **encodeType**(`types`, `type`): `string`

 Encode a type to a string.
-All dependant types are alphabetically sorted.
+All dependent types are alphabetically sorted.

 #### Parameters